As a child, I loved jigsaw puzzles. When put together correctly, all those colorful pieces made a beautiful picture.

-The trick is knowing how those pieces went together and I always found that working from the outside in, building the frame so to speak, made it easier to make the whole puzzle come together.
+The trick is knowing how those pieces went together, and I always found that working from the outside in, building the frame, so to speak, made it easier to make the whole puzzle come together.

-One analogy I use when sitting with clients who have come to me for help when it comes time to start the distribution phase of retirement.
+One analogy I use when sitting with clients who have come to me for help is when it comes time to start the distribution phase of retirement.

-Other pieces may include plans to help take care of final expenses, setting up an account to help pay for college for the grandchildren, when and how to take Social Security, along with a plan to lower their taxes on Social Security, and a legacy plan.
+Other pieces may include plans to help take care of final expenses, setting up an account to help pay for college for the grandchildren, when and how to take Social Security, a plan to lower their taxes on Social Security, and a legacy plan.

 Each puzzle is unique, and every piece must be carefully considered; that is why it is so important to put together a distribution plan with someone who understands the nuances and complexity of planning for a retirement income stream so that none of your pieces are lost.
 Your puzzle can be put together and secure.